Diary of a Wimpy Kid (2010 film): Plot

 Preteen Greg Heffley illustrates his daily life in a diary for when he is "rich and famous".
 On Greg's first day of middle school, he quickly discovers the ups and downs, such as the missing stall doors in the boys' bathroom and the difficulties of obtaining a seat during lunch.
 During physical education, Greg and his best friend, Rowley Jefferson, escape from a game of shirts-and-skins-based flag football and meet Angie Steadman, a seventh-grader who isolates herself from the other students to "survive".
-They notice a rotting, moldy piece of cheese, and are told by their classmate Chirag Gupta to not touch it, as this would result in acquiring the "Cheese touch" where the only way to get rid of it is by tapping someone.
+They notice a rotting and moldy piece of cheese and are told by their classmate Chirag Gupta to not touch it, as this would result in acquiring the "Cheese Touch", a social curse.
+The only way to get rid of it is by tapping someone, thereby passing the curse on to them.
 Greg states his intentions of becoming the most popular student in school and earning a place in the school yearbook as "Class Clown".

-When Greg and Rowley go out trick-or-treating on Halloween, a group of teenage boys in a pickup truck spray a fire extinguisher at them and chase them to Greg's grandmother's house.
-They escape after Greg threatens, but accidentally damages their truck with a weed eater.
+When Greg and Rowley go out trick-or-treating on Halloween, a group of teenage boys assault and chase them to the currently-vacant residence of Greg's grandmother.
+They escape after Greg threatens, but accidentally damages their pickup truck with a string trimmer.

 In other efforts to become popular, the boys join the Safety Patrol team and a contest to become the school paper's cartoonist.
 After Greg accidentally breaks Rowley's arm during a game they invented, Rowley becomes popular and wins the cartoonist contest.
 During a Safety Patrol assignment, Greg walks kindergartners down a neighborhood street without Rowley.
 He encounters a truck identical to the teenagers' from Halloween and hides the kids in a construction zone.
 Having borrowed Rowley's coat, he is confronted by a neighbor who mistakes him for Rowley.
 He flees, abandoning the kindergarteners.
-Rowley is bewildered to be suspended from Safety Patrol, until Greg confesses.
-Greg is fired from the service, while Rowley is reinstated as captain and ends their friendship.
-Greg tries to reconcile with Rowley at the Mother and Son Sweetheart Dance until he sees that Rowley has befriended Collin Lee instead.
+Rowley is bewildered to be suspended from Safety Patrol until Greg confesses, albeit foolishly offering it as a joke, and he ends their friendship.
+After Greg is dismissed from the service and Rowley is reinstated as captain, the latter befriends fellow student Collin Lee.

-Greg and Rowley confront each other after school, and a circle of students encourages them to fight before the teenagers from Halloween arrive and, having chased the other students into the school, hold the two boys captive from destroying their van.
+Greg and Rowley get into a heated argument after Greg refuses to return a video game he borrowed from Rowley.
+A circle of students encourages them to fight before the teenagers from Halloween arrive and, having chased the other students into the school, hold the duo captive as retribution.
 They force Rowley to eat some of the cheese, but before Greg is forced to eat the rest of it, the teenagers flee when physical education teacher Coach Eduardo Malone arrives.
-When the other students come back out and notice the cheese has been eaten, Greg takes the blame to save Rowley's reputation, and they reconcile.
+When the other students come back out and notice the cheese has been eaten, Greg takes the blame to save Rowley's reputation and they reconcile.
 At the end of the school year, Greg and Rowley make the yearbook class favorites page as "Cutest Friends".